lgmoneda/lgmoneda.github.io/_posts/2018-03-06-using-orange.md

 </figure>
 </div>

 As it can be seen, using a 10-fold cross validation, the Logistic Regression achieves a 0.82 AUC and it's the best model tested in the present task considering this metric.
+You can also do it in a way cleaner way if you pass the "Feature constructor" and the "Preprocessor" directly to the "Test & Score" and just connect the widget from the models you want to try.

 ## Making Predictions